 It is important to spend some time defining terms.
 Students need to be aware of the terminology around race and bias, including the distinctions between certain words.
 For example, there is a difference between prejudice, bias, stereotypes and discrimination and knowing what makes each of those unique is an important foundation for having constructive conversations on race and racism.
 Similarly, it is critical to understand how implicit bias manifests itself differently than overt forms of discrimination which were more prevalent in the past.
 Microaggressions is another term that is used frequently but not necessarily widely understood.
 Bias and prejudice displayed in interpersonal interactions is different than those which are structural in nature.
-Use ADL’s glossary of education terms and the definitions for elementary-age students to help guide your work with students to understand the language of bias.
+Use ADL’s glossary of education terms to help guide your work with students to understand the language of bias.

 4. Connect the Past to the Present.

 Racism in the United States has a long and appalling past.
 From slavery to Jim Crow and segregation, there is a lot to teach about race and racism.
 When you discuss current incidents of racism and injustice, it is often helpful to ground the discussions in an historical context.
 Where relevant, provide historical background to connect the past to the present.
 For example, the murder of nine parishioners at a Charleston church necessitates a history lesson about the Confederate flag because the perpetrator was associated with white supremacy ideology and the Confederate flag; a public conversation about the flag’s meaning and historical connection to slavery took place following the incident.
 This can provide a positive motivation for reluctant history students to learn about the past as a way to more deeply understand the present.